jeftegoes/DesignPatternsOverviewAndExamples/README.md

 - Having an object with 10 constructor arguments is not productive.
 - Instead, opt for piecewise construction.
 - Builder provides an API for constructing an object step-by-step.

+### 5.1.2.
+Summary

+- A builder is a separate component for building an object.
+- Can either give builder an initializer or return it via a static function.
+- To make builder fluent, return self.
+- Different facets of an object can be built with different builders working in tandem via a base class.

 ## 5.2.
 Singleton